 In insulation

 Yoga mats are poor in insulation!
-At least in the current market because manufacturers don’t know that we’re interested in using yoga mats for camping.
-In the case of a thick yoga mat, it will give you some amount of protection not in terms of r-value which stands for resistance value but in the summer when the ground is not that cool.
+At least in the current market because manufacturers don’t know we’re interested in using yoga mats for camping.
+In the case of a thick yoga mat, it will give you some amount of insulation, but don’t expect much.

 To maintain comfort, the heat lost in the winter must be replaced by your heating system and the heat gained in the summer must be removed by your cooling system